-Donald Trump Campaign Demands Retraction Of CNN Poll Showing President Losing To Biden
+Donald Trump Campaign Demands Retraction Of CNN Poll Showing President Losing To Joe Biden

 Vigilante noted that any other threats the network received in the past came from countries whose regimes did not value an independent media and freedom of the press.

-CNN’s poll is not the only recent one that found Biden leading Trump amid the turmoil caused by the coronavirus pandemic and civil unrest after George Floyd’s death while in the custody of now-former Minneapolis police officers.
-Fox News, ABC News, NPR, and NBC News also recently released polls that showed Trump losing to the former Vice President, but the margins in those polls were not quite as wide as the one from CNN.
+CNN’s poll is not the only recent one that found Biden leading Trump amid the turmoil caused by the coronavirus pandemic and the civil unrest after George Floyd’s death while in the custody of now-former Minneapolis police officers.
+Fox News, ABC News, NPR, and NBC News also recently released polls that showed Trump losing to the former vice president, but the margins in those polls were not quite as wide as the one from CNN.
 However, the average of all recent polls showed that Biden leads Trump by double digits, which is outside of the margin of error.